JonaxPlanta/BouncingBalls/README.md

 ### Bouncing Balls WebSite
 This is a bouncing balls website.
-It uses HTML and Javascript Canvas to generate some moving balls.
+It uses HTML, Javascript and Canvas API to generate a Website with bouncing balls animation.

 ---